Consumer, Trader and Tenancy Tribunal of New South Wales

-The Consumer, Trader and Tenancy Tribunal of New South Wales was a tribunal that specialises in resolving consumer disputes in New South Wales, a state of Australia.
-The tribunal has concurrent jurisdiction in respect of certain consumer claims with the normal civil courts of New South Wales.
-In other areas of consumer law, it has exclusive jurisdiction.
+The Consumer, Trader and Tenancy Tribunal of New South Wales was a tribunal that specialised in resolving consumer disputes in New South Wales, a state of Australia.
+The tribunal had concurrent jurisdiction in respect of certain consumer claims with the normal civil courts of New South Wales.
+In other areas of consumer law, it had exclusive jurisdiction.
 It was created on 25 February 2002 and ceased to function on 31 December 2013, its function assumed by the New South Wales Civil and Administrative Tribunal (NCAT).

 Current jurisdictional error issues for NCAT

 In February 2017, the New South Wales Court of Appeal issued a declaration that the NSW Administrative and Civil Tribunal (NCAT) (which handles a range of small civil disputes), has no jurisdiction if one party lives in another state.
 This issue is currently under discussion in the NSW Parliament and is likely to be subject to amending legislation shortly.